B. filifolia "Pago Giant"

 Range: Across the northwestern tip of Australia extending inland to the Tanami desert

 This large rainbow plant thrives in sandy soils in habitats from wooded savannahs to creek edges and sandstone skeletal soils.
 They may reach more than 60 cm tall, with erect to semi-scrambling stems and leaves up to 15 cm in length, a knobby swelling at the base.
 Color is typically pale green, but can flush reddish on old leaves or parts exposed to strong light.
 Flowers are borne on singular pedicels arising from between the leaves with many capable of being produced at once, up to 1.5 cm across with ovular to nearly rectangular petals bearing serrated edges.
 Color is mauve to violet on the upper surface, white to yellowish on the lower surface.
 Sepals are densely covered in glands, This species is distinct from others in the genus in possessing anthers as long as or longer than the filaments in the flowers and a mostly erect to slightly scrambling stem, as well as a lack of sessile glands on pedicels and sepal bases.

-Cultivation: grow in a soil mixture of 2:1 sand/peat, kept moist and moderately humid with warm temperatures year round.
-Sow seeds on soil surface and treat to smoke water or bleach, and grow in strong artificial light to full sun.
+Cultivation: grow in a large pot with a soil mixture of 2:1 sand/peat, kept moist and moderately humid with warm temperatures year round.
+Sow seeds on soil surface and treat with a 500 ppm GA3 solution for 24 hours prior, and grow in strong artificial light to full sun.